 After building a website, you need to light the way for customers to find it, which can feel like an overwhelming task when you look at the billions of results per Google search.
 To signpost users to your website, you will need to execute a search engine optimization (SEO) strategy, which will transform your website into an audience-pleasing, Google algorithm-pleasing success.
 Although this sounds complex, you can break it down into different areas, which makes the task more manageable.
 To help you get off to a great start, we’ve put together a short small business SEO guide below.

-Google indexes websites and uses keywords to show results, which is why keyword research is central to SEO success.
+Google indexes websites and uses keywords to show results, which is why keyword research and keyword tracking is central to SEO success.
 When finding the right keywords, you need to get inside your audience’s head and figure out what their search intent is.
 For example, if your business sells anime t-shirts in Manhattan, the keyword “anime t-shirts” is extremely broad and will generate millions of results.
 Therefore, you need to narrow this down to intent, which may include phrases like “Spirited Away t-shirts in Manhattan”.
 You can find out more about keyword research for small businesses here.

 What Can You Offer